top of page

 ID & Source of Funds

+The donor is also required to provide Proof of Identity & Proof of Address under current regulations.
+Plus a full paper trail and explanation as to how funds were accumulated.
+Conveyancers are heavily regulated regarding this.
 The Government has made Conveyancers frontline in combatting monetary fraud, identity theft, property related criminal activity, financial crimes and money laundering.
-The profession has no choice and risk huge penalties and prison time for non-compliance.
+The profession has no choice and form’s risk huge penalties and prison time for non-compliance.

+Your Conveyancer will require original or certified copies of the donor’s ID plus source of funds evidence.
+This means how the monies were acquired, not just where held.
 You cannot proceed without this as that puts your Conveyancer in breach of regulations and their duty of care to your lender.

 A donor gift may affect your mortgage and could delay your matter.
 Especially where your lender is unaware of it.
 Be clear up front to avoid issues later on.